kkfnui/kkfnui.github.io/_posts/2015-11-23-weekend-with-snow.md

 ### Hot pot

-It's really funny that have hot pot under snow.
+It's really funny that have hot pot in the snow day.
 So we order a hot pot and enjoy it on bay window.

 ![](/media/14482110162029.jpg)

 ### House of Cards

-I spent all the weekend on watch 《House of Cards 3》.
-It's disappoint me that there has not the ending.
+I spent the whole weekend on watching 《House of Cards 3》.
+It's disappoint me that it doesn't have the end.

 ### Summary